Why Do People Engage in Risky Behavior?

 Risk-taking is also not binary, as people are not categorically “risk averse” or “risk seeking.”
 People are a complex mix of being more willing to take risks in certain situations and not others.
-Some thrill seekers will be drawn to cliff jumping, yet not be tempted to take a social risk if they are reserved inter-personally.
+Some thrill seekers will be drawn to cliff jumping, yet not be tempted to take a social risk if they are reserved interpersonally.
 Some are drawn to financial risk, while others engage in physical risk.
+Risk-taking people are often more prone to seeking out new and potentially dangerous experiences compared to others.

 Elke Weber is a Columbia University psychologist who developed the model of “Domain-Specific Risk Propensity (DOSPERT),” suggesting that people have varying risk propensity in five categories: financial, health/safety, recreational, ethical, and social.
-Weber suggests that people have innate risk thresholds in each area partially depending on the individual’s values.
-Generally, how much one thinks they will benefit from a risky behavior is correlated to the likelihood they will engage in it.
+Weber suggests that people have innate risk thresholds in each area, partially depending on the individual’s values.
+Generally, how much one thinks they will benefit from a risky behavior is correlated with the likelihood they will engage in it.
 If a person does not value the adrenaline rush that follows skydiving, there is a low likelihood they will take the chance of jumping out of an airplane.
+One’s environment and family traditions can significantly shape risk attitudes, as upbringing and cultural context influence how risks are perceived and approached (Blais & Weber, 2006).

-People can feel the temptation of pushing outside the limits of safety in the pursuit of a positive experience.
+People may be tempted to push outside the limits of safety in the pursuit of a positive experience.
 Many take chances that put them in danger, even for a momentary sense of pleasure.
+Taking risks can be driven by personality traits and psychological roots.
 Risk-taking can lead to incredible success or irreversible damage, and sometimes even death.
+The complexity of risk-taking is influenced by various factors, including genetics, environment, and personal history.
+Individuals engaging in risky activities may repeatedly seek out such experiences throughout their lives, highlighting the ongoing nature of risk involvement.

 Why Are People Drawn to Risky Behavior?